Alcohol Withdrawal Timeline: How Long Does Alcohol Withdrawal Last?

 Whatever your reasons to start out on this journey, you may be concerned about what your experience will be like and how long the withdrawal may take after you stop drinking alcohol.
-Every person’s journey to recovery is different so you may feel all of these withdrawal symptoms or only some.
+Every person’s journey to recovery who drink alcohol is different so you may feel all of these withdrawal symptoms or only some for several weeks.

-The general guidelines according to the Industrial Psychiatry Journal (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4085800/) of what you can expect to experience are:
+The general guidelines according to the Industrial Psychiatry Journal of what you can expect while experiencing alcohol withdrawal are:

 Within 6hrs after your last alcohol intake, the first symptoms of alcohol withdrawal start which are usually mild:

-12 – 24hrs – at this point a small percentage of people may experience hallucinations:
+At this point, a small percentage of people may experience withdrawal symptoms with hallucinations:

 - Stomach irritability

-Between 48hrs and 72hrs since your last alcoholic drink or decrease in alcohol consumption, you may experience a severe form of withdrawal called DTs – delirium tremens or Alcohol Withdrawal delirium.
+Between 48hrs and 72hrs since your last drink or decrease in alcohol consumption, you may experience severe symptoms of alcohol withdrawal called DTs – delirium tremens or Alcohol Withdrawal delirium.

-These most severe symptoms of alcohol withdrawal only affect heavy long term drinkers (defined as 15 drinks a week for men & 8 drinks a week for women) your risk is higher if you also have:
+These most severe symptoms of alcohol withdrawal only affect heavy long-term drinkers (defined as 15 drinks a week for men & 8 drinks a week for women).
+Your risk to experience delirium tremens is higher if you drink heavily and also have:

 - a history of seizure disorder or other brain damage